Anshul19011/Heart-Disease-Prediction/README.md

 ## 📁 File

-- `heart_prediction_code.ipynb` – The main notebook containing all code and analysis.
+- `heart_prediction_code.ipynb` – The notebook containing all code and analysis for dataset 1

+- `heart_prediction_code_dataset_2.ipynb` – The notebook containing all code and analysis for dataset 2

 ---